lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-17-cicd-feature-flags.md

 The rest of the article will focus on popular use-cases for using feature flags.
 Going through these use-cases will hopefully make the benefits and power of feature flags clear.

+### Also known as

+Feature flags also go by the following terms (non-exhaustive):

+- Feature switches
+- Feature toggles
+- Experiments
+- A/B testing (feature flags can be used for A/B testing as well)

 ## Dynamic configuration